digmaa/Topological-Representation/README.md

 <b>How to do:</b>

 Just <i> drag and drop </i> the related .shp file into the input field, then click <i> Start </i>.
-The result will be automatically saved in the same directory with your data files.
+The result will be automatically saved as "node.shp" and "link.shp" in the same directory with your data files.

 Having ArcGIS SDK .NET installed is a prerequisite to run the program.
 Currently, the tool is compatible with ArcGIS 10.0 and 10.2.